Marambii/Scientific-Computing/README.md

 ## Modular functions
 #### The calculate area function takes in shape, and 2 dimensions as parameters and uses if else statements to make detailed decisions on which block to be used.

+#### From these excercise i have learnt how to effectively use control structures and datatypes to perform modular programming